isLundy/openExploreDir/README.md

 Original author: code written by Thorsten, release by Varun Hadkar.

-Name and code have been all changed by me and republished on NukePedia, new features added and available for Windows, Linux, Mac.
+The name and code of the script have been all changed by me and republished on NukePedia, new features added and available for Windows, Linux, Mac.

 <br />